 I used to get really nervous before interviews.
 My hands would sweat, and my mind would race.
 I always worried about making mistakes or forgetting what to say.
 Practicing with an ai tool for interview preparation changed that for me.
 I could practice anytime, anywhere, and I didn’t have to wait for someone else to help.
 The tool let me answer questions as many times as I wanted, which made me feel more in control.
 I read that many people feel less stressed when they can practice on their own schedule.
 That helped me build real confidence.

 One thing I always struggled with was knowing if my answers were good enough.
 Friends and family tried to help, but their advice was not always clear.
 When I started using Linkjob, I got instant feedback after every answer.
-The tool showed me which words I used too much, if I sounded confident, and even pointed out if I spoke too fast.
 I could see my progress right away.
 Here’s what stood out to me:

 I got detailed feedback on my answers, including tone and clarity.